 All of these images are depicting periods of history, yes, but more importantly, they represent the arc of the games in the Age of Empires series.
 From the ancient battles of the original game, to the introduction of the Romans in the Rise of Rome expansion – on and on, through the middle ages period in Age of Empires 2, and of course the colonial period of Age of Empires 3, it’s all there.

 The dialogue provides more evidence for the ‘modern era’ theory.
-Through the magic of human hearing capabilities, and YouTube closed captions, I have the script right here.
+Through the magic of human hearing capabilities, and YouTube closed captions, I have a write-up of the dialogue right here.

 Time changes everyone and everything